Electrical conductivity and screening effect of spin-1 chiral fermions scattered by charged impurities: Density of states and conductivity

 Figures~\ref{kc}(a-1) and \ref{kc}(b-1) show the DOS and conductivity for the cutoff wavenumber $k_{\text{c}}=q_0$ and $2q_0$.
 The larger $k_{\text{c}}$ is, the higher the peak of the DOS becomes because the number of flat-band states considered increases.
 On the other hand, the conductivity shows a small peak near zero Fermi energy for $k_{\text{c}}=2q_0$.
 The evolution of DOS and conductivity for $-0.2<\epsilon<0.2$ with increasing $k_{\rm c}$ is shown in Figs.~\ref{kc}(a-2) and \ref{kc}(b-2).
 It can be seen that the conductivity near zero Fermi energy increases as $k_{\text{c}}$ increases.

 As shown in Fig.~\ref{uq}, the Coulomb impurity potential has a strong Fermi energy dependence.
 The potential is suppressed in the low-energy region for a large $k_{\rm c}$.
 The large DOS for a large $k_{\rm c}$ in the low-energy region as in Fig.~\ref{kc}(a-2) enhances the screening effect, resulting in a large value of $q_{\text{s}}$ within the Thomas-Fermi approximation Eq.~(\ref{Thomas-Fermi}).
 Then, the larger the value of $k_{\text{c}}$, the smaller the impurity potential becomes in the low-energy region.
 In the high-energy region, the DOS is not substantially enhanced.
 Thus, the conductivity generates a peak when $k_{\text{c}}$ is significant, even though flat-band states have a vanishing group velocity in the vicinity of zero Fermi energy.
+As shown in Fig~\ref{band}, decomposition of conductivity shown in Fig.~\ref{kc}(b-2) into intraband [Fig.~\ref{band}(a)] and interband [Fig.~\ref{band}(b)] effects, the interband term results in the formation of the peak around zero energy.
+On the contrary, the intraband term is nearly independent of $k_{\rm c}$.